 ACMS includes research groups in applied mathematics, statistics, and computational science.
 ACMS offers a Bachelor of Science, a doctoral degree, a research master’s degree, and a professional master’s degree.
 The teaching load for the Lumpkins Postdoctoral Fellowship is one course each semester.
 To facilitate conference travel and collaborations, this fellowship is accompanied by a generous annual travel allowance.
-The position begins in August 2022.
+The position can begin in January or August 2023.

-We will begin reviewing completed applications beginning November 1 and will continue accepting applications until the position is filled.
+We will begin reviewing completed applications immediately and will continue accepting applications until the position is filled.

-Applicants must submit a cover letter, curriculum vitae, research statement, and should also arrange for at least three letters of recommendation to be submitted through the mathjobs system at the following link: https://www.mathjobs.org/jobs/list/18075.
+APPLICATION INSTRUCTIONS: Applicants must submit a cover letter, curriculum vitae, research statement, teaching statement, and should also arrange for at least three letters of recommendation to be submitted through the mathjobs system.
 These letters should address the applicant's research accomplishments.
-Questions about the position may be addressed to Department Chair, Jonathan Hauenstein, at email@example.com.
+Questions about the position may be addressed to Department Chair, Jonathan Hauenstein.